le0kar0ub1/LightBeam/src/arch/README.md

 `src/arch`
 ===========

-- `src/arch`
-  - `XXX` : directory with files which are architecture specific (generaly particulars tools etc..)
+Each sub-directory contain architectures specific objects (generaly particulars tools etc..).
-  - `overworld`: is dedicated to sources wich are usable over architectures.

 There are Below some documentation about handled architectures.